firefart/websitewatcher/README.md

 It also supports extracting only a particular content from the website via regex and capture groups and also to replace content based on a regex (for example to patch out CSRF tokens before comparing).

-Se the `config.json.sample` file for all possible configuration options.
+See the `config.json.sample` file for all possible configuration options.

 Usage: